Google Translate Disclaimer

-Children are at a lower risk of serious illness compared to adults, but they are still at risk from infection with COVID-19 and may face serious illness, complications and even death, particularly due to the highly contagious variants, such as Delta.
+Children are at a lower risk of serious illness compared to adults, but they are still at risk from infection with COVID-19 and may face serious illness, complications and even death.

 Early studies also show that children can get long COVID, indicating that one to four per cent of children with a COVID-19 infection had lasting symptoms.
 Symptoms include tiredness, headache, sore throat, and loss of smell.
 Children can get long COVID even after a mild illness.

 Unvaccinated children are also a growing source of transmission.
 According to the Public Health Agency of Canada, children under 12 years now account for the highest number of new COVID-19 infections.

 Immunizing your child not only protects them, but the rest of your household, your loved ones and your community by decreasing the risk of transmission, which in turn decreases the number of people who will become ill with COVID-19.

 I'm worried that the vaccines were developed really fast.
 Are they safe for children?

 Clinical trials indicate that the Pfizer vaccine had no safety concerns noted among children five to 11 years of age.
 Children five to 11 years old had very good immune responses when they receive two doses as recommended (at least 21 days apart) with 90.7% vaccine efficacy at least seven days after the second dose.

 Will the vaccine change my child's DNA or cause infertility?

 No. The vaccines are safe and very effective at preventing serious illness and death.
 The vaccine will not change DNA or cause infertility.